galenseilis/DESimpy/docs/explanation.md

 - Provide batteries-included discrete event simulation tools.
 DESimpy provides the bricks; you must imagine cathedrals.
 - Use coroutines to improve readability or provide asychronous input/output with data sources.
 - Provide pseudorandom number generators.
+- Have events be scheduled in any order other than the time that they elapse.